 I ask that the Department of Transportation:

-(1) Exercise its authority under 49 USC 41712 to open an investigation of British Airways for having engaged in, and continuing to engage in, the unfair or deceptive practices described above;
+(1) Exercise its authority under 49 USC 41712 to open an investigation of American Airlines for having engaged in, and continuing to engage in, the unfair or deceptive practices described above;

-(2) Order British Airways to refund to ticket purchasers all monies represented to ticket purchasers as "taxes" or government-imposed fees, but not actually remitted to governments, and all "fuel surcharges" impermissible under the law or regulation applicable as of the date of purchase of the corresponding tickets;
+(2) Order American Airlines to refund to ticket purchasers all monies represented to ticket purchasers as "taxes" or government-imposed fees, but not actually remitted to governments;

-(3) Impose appropriate civil penalties on British Airways;
+(3) Impose appropriate civil penalties on American Airlines;

 (4) Refer this matter to appropriate US and foreign tax collection agencies for investigation of possible tax fraud or other violations of tax law in non-payment to governments of monies collected as "taxes" or government-imposed fees; and